-- When a Web Security only appliance (or Web Security Gateway only appliance) is configured as a policy source, all available Web Security components run on that appliance, including.
+- When a Websense Web Security Gateway only appliance is configured as a policy source, all available Websense Web Security components run on that appliance, including.

 - Filtering Service

 - Policy Database

 - Policy Broker

 - Policy Server

 - User Service

-- Directory Agent (required only for hybrid service)
+- Directory Agent (required for hybrid service)

-- State Server (optional)
+- State Server (optional; disabled by default)

-- Multiplexer (optional)
+- Multiplexer (disabled by default; unavailable when the appliance is Filtering only)

 - Usage Monitor

 - Control Service

-- TRITON Web Security (optional)

-- Reports Information Service

-- Investigative Reports Scheduler

-- Manager Web Server

-- Reporting Web Server

-- Central Access

-- Unified Security Center

-- Settings Database

-- Websense Content Gateway module (only with Web Security Gateway)
+- Websense Content Gateway module

-- Network Agent module (required for Web Security; optional for Web Security Gateway)
+- Network Agent module (optional)

-Windows-only services, like Log Server, and optional services, like transparent identification agents, still run on other machines.
+Windows-only services, like Log Server, TRITON Unified Security Center, and optional services like transparent identification agents, still run on other machines.

-- When a policy source appliance runs in Web and Email Security mode (hosting Websense Web Security Gateway and Email Security Gateway), the TRITON services are disabled by default. - A non-appliance policy source is a server hosting Policy Broker.
+A non-appliance policy source is a server hosting Policy Broker.
 The Policy Database is automatically created and run on the Policy Broker machine.
 This machine typically also includes a Policy Server instance, and may include additional Websense software components.